-Farhan Akhtar's Don 2 has witty, zany and cooler dialogues, great action sequences, sleek & stylish package, but lacks a tight script.
+Farhan Akhtar's Don 2 has witty, zany and cool dialogues, great action sequences, sleek and stylish package, but lacks a tight script.
 SRK who's back in a negative avatar with the film has done full justice to his role.
-Here's what critics are saying about the movie:
+Read on.

 Priyanka Chopra: "Priyanka revisits her character of Roma in DON 2.
 Not only is the character more evolved, even her performance is of a high order.
 In fact, she enacts the role of an angry, tough lady who means business with a vengeance.
 Lara Dutta looks glamorous and alluring, but her character lacks meat," says Adarsh.

 Kunal Kapoor: "He is decent, though he doesn't really get the scenes to prove his credentials.
 An actor of the caliber of Om Puri is wasted this time.
 Boman Irani lends the right texture to his character.
 He excels yet again.
 Nawab Shah should hit big league with DON 2.
 He plays one of the baddies with conviction.
 Alyy Khan is natural, enacting his part with ease.
 Sahil Shroff has screen presence and stands out in a brief role.
 Hrithik Roshan appears in a cameo", feels Adarsh.

 Conclusion "On the whole, Don 2 rides on star power and brand value.
 The film has a bland first hour, but the second half takes the film to another level.
 There's no denying that a cohesive script would've made a world of a difference to the film, but the tremendous hype, star power and the lucrative period [Christmas and New Year celebrations] will make its investors reap a harvest," concludes Adarsh.